More trailers for this title (9) — tap to switch

 Frequently asked questions

-It follows the Targaryen dynasty at the height of its rule, when a controversial decision about the royal heir triggers rival factions at court and sets the realm on a path toward conflict.
+It follows the Targaryen dynasty at the height of its strength as a royal succession decision—naming Princess Rhaenyra as heir—sparks rival factions and sets the realm on a path toward civil conflict.

 Who are the main cast members in House of the Dragon?